skembr01/skembr01/README.md

 - 👋 Hi, I’m Sam, @skembr01
 - 👀 I’m interested in data science, machine learning, deep learning, and python
-- 🌱 I’m currently learning data science at University of Colorado Boulder
+- 🌱 I will finish with a M.S. in Data Science at Colorado Boulder in May 2020.
-- 💞️ I’m looking to collaborate on data science projects dealing with data science and machine learning, with a focus on psychological or climate science research
 - 📫 How to reach me: samembry7@gmail.com

 <!---